UnseenWizzard/git_training/README.md

 As the change is what we wanted, let's `git add Bob.txt` to stage the current state of the file.

 Now we're ready to `commit` what we just did.
-I went with `git commit -m "Add text to Bob"` because I felt that such a small change writing one line would be enough.
+I went with `git commit -m "Add text to Bob"` because I felt that for such a small change writing one line would be enough.

 As we know, the changes are now in the _Local Repository_.
 We might still want to know what change we just _committed_ and what was there before.